 A 400-Year-Old Ring that Unfolds to Track the Movements of the Heavens

-Rings with discreet dual purpose have been in use since before the common era, when Hannibal, facing extradition, allegedly ingested the poison he kept secreted behind a gemstone on his finger.
+Rings with a discreet dual purpose have been in use since before the common era, when Hannibal, facing extradition, allegedly ingested the poison he kept secreted behind a gemstone on his finger.
 (More recently, poison rings gave rise to a popular Game of Thrones fan theory…)

 Victorians prevented their most closely kept secrets—illicit love letters, perhaps?
 Last wills and testaments?—from falling into the wrong hands by wearing the keys to the boxes containing these items concealed in signet rings and other statement-type pieces.